 Josep is a consultant, data scientist, entrepreneur and professor who has helped many companies to create competitive advantages based on data.
-He believes that the combination of data, models, technology and experience is the ultimate combination to help organizations around the world to provide better services and create new products.
+He believes that the combination of data, models, technology and experience is the ultimate blend to help organizations around the world to provide better services and create new products.

 His expertise comprises data technologies, methodologies and strategies and how they can be applied to solve business problems, improve decision-making, discover hidden insights, validate business hypothesis and create data products and services.
 In addition to his consultancy and advisory services, he is member of advisory board at L’Escola L’Horitzó.
 He complements his professional career with a passion for higher education being the Academic Director of the Master in Business Intelligence and Big Data Analytics at Universitat Oberta de Catalunya (UOC), adjunct professor at IE Business School, and visiting lecturer at AGSM@UNSW where he gives lectures about data governance, customer analytics, machine learning, big data, data warehousing and business intelligence for future managers and developers.